phpstan/mutant-killer-infection-runner/README.md

 Eventually, we will contribute patches to `infection/infection` so that there is a proper way to design and use plugins, without the need for dirty hacks.

-## PHPStan?
-Psalm?
-Where's my favourite static analysis tool?

-Our initial scope of work for `1.0.x` is to provide `vimeo/psalm` support as a start, while other static analysers will be included at a later point in time.